-Like many farms, our spot on the map has ties to generations of family members who tended this land.
+Like many farms, our story has ties to generations of family members who tended this land.
 Jimmy’s great-grandfather Darrel Harris was the first in the family to care for the blueberry plants that grow here naturally.
 The stories of old are still being told, but we hear them with a different ear.
 We’re part of the story now.

 Jimmy himself worked every summer in the fields from the time he was old enough to lift a hand-held rake.
-That work continued every summer until his days of boyhood were exchanged for the responsibilities of adulthood, and full-time work took him away from the annual harvest.
+That work continued every summer until his days of boyhood were exchanged for the responsibilities of adulthood.
+Full-time work took him away from the annual harvest.

 Passing the Baton

-When Jimmy’s parents looked to make a change in 2008, we made the decision to buy the majority of the farm and work the land.
-Jim Sr. and Rosalie kept and still manage the handpicking side of the farm, and Rosalie has an adorable gift shop that adds to our customers’ experience every year.
+When Jimmy’s parents looked to make a change in 2008, we decided to buy most of the farm and work the land.
+Jim Sr. and Rosalie kept and still manage the handpicking side of the farm.
+Rosalie has an adorable gift shop that adds to our customers’ experience every year.

 Another Cliche’ Garage Story

-We started in our garage.
-No really, we did.
-For each of the first two seasons, we completely emptied the garage, washed down the entire interior, assembled the processing equipment, and hired our two teenagers Monica and Tyler with a crew of other young people to help us box the blueberries in 10 lb boxes.
-Finding customers started with phone calls to local family and friends, and small $2 ads in the local Penobscot Times.
-When an order was ready, we called folks and they met us on the front porch of our home to pick up their blueberries.
-We only sold a few hundred boxes that first season, but when some of those customers came back twice and three times in the short three-week season, we knew we were on to something good.
+Finding customers started with phone calls to local family, friends, and small $2 ads in the local Penobscot Times.
+When an order was ready, we called folks.
+They met us on the front porch of our home to pick up their blueberries.
+We only sold a few hundred boxes the first season, but when some of those customers came back twice and three times in the short three-week season, we knew we were on to something good.

-We work hard in the off-season paying close attention to best-method farming practices for our 40 acres of lowbush wild blueberries.
-There is continual mowing, brush cutting and rock removal.
-We take plant and soil samples to determine nutrient levels, and we scout the fields to monitor plant health all throughout the growing season.
+We work hard in the off-season paying close attention to best-method farming practices for 40 acres of lowbush wild blueberries.
+There is continual mowing, brush cutting, and rock removal.
+We take plant and soil samples to determine nutrient levels.
+We scout the fields to monitor plant health throughout the growing season.

 You All Amaze Me